-Located in the New Jersey Highlands region just west of the Wanaque Reservoir, Norvin Green offers a variety of rugged hikes.
-There are short hikes with outstanding views and long, challenging loops for the experienced hiker.
+Located in the New Jersey Highlands near the Wanaque Reservoir, Norvin Green offers a variety of rugged terrain for short hikes with outstanding views to long, challenging loops for the experienced hiker.

-Mileage: 7.7 miles roundtrip, moderate with a few decent elevation changes.
+7.7 miles.
+Rugged, rocky, with a few decent elevation changes.
 There is an extensive trail system so it’s easy to create other shorter or longer loops.

 - Short: 2.6 miles.
 Out-and-back to the amazing view at High Point.
 Noted in the description below.

-- Longer, challenging variation: 8.6 miles.
-Wyanokie High Point, Carris Hill, Buck Mountain
+- Same lot, challenging variation: Wyanokie High Point, Carris Hill, Buck Mountain.

 0.0 – Start following GREEN (Otter Hole), which is the paved road/trail that runs from the end of the parking lot, by the gate and some signs, between a stream and a field.